Dr. Ryan Pemberton '00

 Phone: (434) 223-6260

 Lt.
-Col. Rucker Snead III '81 (USA ret) currently serves as the Director of the Wilson Center for Leadership.
+Col. Rucker Snead III '81 (USA ret) currently serves as the ROTC advisor.
 Prior to that he served as the Associate Dean for Career Education and Vocation Reflection.
 He is also very active in his community where he serves as the Chairman of the Farmville Area Chamber of Commerce; President of the United Way of Prince Edward; and Co-Director of Leadership Farmville.
 Prior to returning to his alma mater, he served over twenty years in the US Army.
 His assignments included a variety of tours both at home and abroad to include a command position in Germany, teaching at Appalachian State University, working with the United Nations in Haiti, training the Saudi military, running the 54th Presidential Inaugural Parade, and serving in the National Military Command Center at the Pentagon.
 He earned a BA in Political Science and French from Hampden-Sydney College, a MA in History from Appalachian State University, and MMAS in Strategic Studies from School of Advanced Military Studies, Ft Leavenworth.

 Dr. David E. Marion